-The plan will create a framework for all development in your area for the next 15–20 years.
+The Church Street masterplan creates a framework for all development in the Church Street area.

 The Luton Street development site lies between Luton Street, Samford Street, Penfold Street and Bledlow Close.